joinemm/spotify-to-lastfm/README.md

 Alternatively you could supply these env variables in any other way you want.

 Select a file to scrobble and watch the results.
-Scrobbling will happen in blocks of 50 tracks and every track will have it's timestamp shifted by a minute from another, starting from 2 weeks ago.
+Scrobbling will happen in blocks of 50 tracks and every track will have it's timestamp shifted by a minute from another, starting from 2 weeks ago to keep your weekly stats not fucked up.
 Lastfm has a hard limit of ~2800 scrobbles per day so keep that in mind.
 Running this more than once per day with max scrobbles **will** get you rate limited.

 ```
 $ python scrobble.py results/1.json [-v]